cowboy/dotfiles/README.md

 ### OS X
 Notes:

-* You may need to be an administrator.
+* You need to be an administrator (for `sudo`).
-* You may need to install XCode first.
+* You need to have installed [XCode Command Line Tools](https://developer.apple.com/downloads/index.action?=command%20line%20tools), which are available as a separate, optional (and _much smaller_) download from XCode.

 ```sh
 bash -c "$(curl -fsSL https://raw.github.com/cowboy/dotfiles/master/bin/dotfiles)" && source ~/.bashrc